 A red cell unit is divided into four packs of equal volume to create Red cells Paediatric Leucocyte Depleted.
 This is to reduce donor exposure for small paediatric transfusions and to minimise product wastage.

-Washed leucocyte depleted red cells are manufactured using a manual technique that triple washes leucodepleted red cells (<14 days old) with 0.9% sterile isotonic saline to remove the majority of plasma proteins, antibodies and electrolytes.
+Washed leucocyte depleted red cells are prepared using a manual process that double washes leucodepleted red cells (<14 days old) with Saline Adenine Mannitol Glucose (SAG-M) solution to remove the majority of plasma proteins, antibodies and electrolytes.

-The washed red cells are then resuspended in additive solution to prolong their shelf life.
+The washed red cells are then resuspended in SAG-M solution to preserve their shelf life.

 Typical unit content and specifications

 Information is based on the typical unit content (mean ± 1 SD) from Blood Service data (1 January to 31 December 2017 inclusive)* and acceptable specification limits (in parentheses).